open-quantum-safe/liboqs/NEW_API.md

 - Create a new `test_common` program that combines `test_rand`, `test_aes`, `test_sha`, etc.
 - `speed_kem` needs autoconf to generate compilation information variables
+- Frodo ahsn't been configured to use AVX2 where available